 Spinning reels also work fine, so go with whatever your preference is.
 If you haven’t tried a baitcaster, give it a try.
 Once you get past the learning curve, your casting accuracy will improve considerably.
 We very rarely use spinning reals anymore.

-Ugly Stick 7′ GX2 Inshore Rod for Spinning Reel (Black Drum) – Best 7 foot Inshore Rod for Black Drum and other Florida Fish
+Ugly Stick 7′ GX2 Inshore Rod for Spinning Reel – Best 7 foot Inshore Rod for this and other medium to heavy Florida Fish

 Ugly Stick 7′ GX2 Inshore Rod for Baitcasting Reel – Best 7 foot Inshore Rod for Baitcasting